-My girlfriend and I are in the terrible throws of lesbian bed death.
+My girlfriend and I are in the terrible throes of lesbian bed death.
 We've been through couple's therapy and nothing is working.
-We get along fine, love each other and other than the fact that we're not having sex it's a very good relationship.
-It's been almost 6 months without sex.
+We get along fine, love each other, and other than the fact that we're not having sex, it's a very good relationship.
+It's been almost six months without sex.
 My friend saw you as a therapist and said that you can fix this.
-I am DESPERATE to save my relationship.
-I promise I'll do ANYTHING you tell me to do.
+I am desperate to save my relationship.
+I promise I'll do anything you tell me to do.

 Lesbian bed death is not necessarily symptomatic of a doomed relationship and it's certainly not a phenomenon exclusive to the lesbian community.
 Pair any gender combination and most will report a decline in sexual activity over the course of a long-term relationship.
 Having said that, I hear loud and clear that regardless of how common it may be, you want an active sex life.

 What I've found in my work with couples is that the more I focus on sex or the absence thereof, the more pressure the couple feels to fix the problem and the bigger the issue becomes.
 Consequently, I'm going to propose a rather unorthodox methodology that I want you to try for 30 days.
 Follow every step exactly as I describe and write back on April 3rd to give me a progress report on how the two of you are feeling.
 I will, of course, post your report.